 Can you imagine?
 Allowing Tobiah to be there would be like allowing a Buddhist to set up housekeeping in one of the rooms in your church!—worse yet, a Buddhist whose goal it was to bring down the work of God!

 Others were conducting commerce on the Sabbath, some had married pagan women, and their children hadn’t been taught the language of Judah, so they couldn’t even understand what was being taught or read in the temple.
-One of the High Priest’s grandsons had even married Sanballat’s daughter!
+One of the High Priest’s grandsons had even married Sanballat’s daughter.
+Sanballat was the ringleader of the opposition.

 “So I contended with them and cursed them, struck some of them and pulled out their hair, and made them swear by God, saying, ‘You shall not give your daughters as wives to their sons, nor take their daughters for your sons or yourselves.’”

-I’m not advocating pulling people’s hair in church, but we need to be willing to speak the truth in love when people we know, especially those who claim to be followers of Christ, are caught up in some pattern of sin: living together without being married, abusing drugs or alcohol, planning to marry an unbeliever, etc.
+I’m not advocating pulling people’s hair in church, but we need to be willing to speak the truth in love, as I said above, when people we know, especially those who claim to be followers of Christ, are caught up in some pattern of sin: living together without being married, abusing drugs or alcohol, planning to marry an unbeliever, etc.

 We, also, need to be willing to take a stand on the moral issues of our day, just as Nehemiah was.